kubevirt/containerized-data-importer/doc/datavolumes.md

 ## Source

-### HTTP/S3/Registry source
+### HTTP/S3/GCS/Registry source
 DataVolumes are an abstraction on top of the annotations one can put on PVCs to trigger CDI.
 As such DVs have the notion of a 'source' that allows one to specify the source of the data.
-To import data from an external source, the source has to be either 'http' ,'S3' or 'registry'.
+To import data from an external source, the source has to be either 'http' ,'S3', 'GCS' or 'registry'.
 If your source requires authentication, you can also pass in a `secretRef` to a Kubernetes [Secret](../manifests/example/endpoint-secret.yaml) containing the authentication information.
 TLS certificates for https/registry sources may be specified in a [ConfigMap](../manifests/example/cert-configmap.yaml) and referenced by `certConfigMap`.  `secretRef` and `certConfigMap` must be in the same namespace as the DataVolume.

 ```yaml
 apiVersion: cdi.kubevirt.io/v1beta1